alettieri/itil-notes/ServiceOperation/IncidentManagement.md

 ## Objectives

 * Standardized methods and procedures used for efficient and prompt response, analysis, documenting ongoing management and reporting of incidents.
 * Increase visiblity
-* Enhance business perception of IT
+* Enhance business perception of IT; quickly resolve and communicate incidents
-* Align incident management activities with business
+* Align incident management activities with Business
 * User Satisfaction

 ## Scope